RaphaelIT7/gmod-holylib/README.md

 \- [+] Added a fallback method for HolyLib's internal `Util::PushEntity` function in case a Gmod update breaks our offsets which previously lead to undefined behavior<br>
 \- [+] Added a `ILuaThreadedCall` to call all modules Think function when HolyLib is loaded as a binary module/loaded using `require("holylib")`<br>
 \- [+] Added a new DLL system if anything wants to be loaded with HolyLib.
 (See: [example-module-dll](https://github.com/RaphaelIT7/gmod-holylib/tree/f937ba454b4d86edfc72df9cb3f8a689d7de2571/example-module-dll))<br>
+\- [#] Added missing numeric key conversion to `util.FancyJSONToTable` (See https://github.com/RaphaelIT7/gmod-holylib/pull/105)<br>
-\- [#] Added some more safeguards to `IPhysicsEnvironment:Simulate` to prevent one from simulating a environment that is already being simulated.<br>
+\- [#] Added some more safeguards to `IPhysicsEnvironment:Simulate` to prevent one from simulating a environment that is already being simulated. (else you might end up with all memory freed & a certain crash)<br>
 \- [#] Highly optimized `util` module's json code to be noticably faster and use noticably less memory.<br>
 \- [#] Better support for multiple Lua states<br>
 \- \- This required most of the lua setup to be changed >:(<br>